 Although only five GRBs, including GRB 190829A~\citep{2021Sci...372.1081H} and GRB 201216C~\citep{2024MNRAS.527.5856A} have been firmly detected in the VHE domain, these events have significantly advanced our understanding of broadband afterglow emission.
 In contrast, Fermi/LAT has detected more than 250 GRBs in the GeV range over the past 16 years, thanks to its wide field of view and continuous all-sky monitoring~\citep{2009ApJ...697.1071A}.
 Similarly, the Swift X-ray Telescope (XRT, 0.3–10~keV) aboard the Neil Gehrels Swift Observatory has detected over 2,100 GRBs since the beginning of its operations.
 Together, XRT and LAT span seven orders of magnitude in energy, and the joint detections provide an unparalleled opportunity for comprehensive multi-wavelength studies.
 Several joint X-ray and GeV studies \citep{2015MNRAS.454.1073B, 2018ApJ...863..138A} have significantly advanced our understanding of the afterglow phase.
-They suggest that afterglow spectra is generally consistent with synchrotron emission from a a distribution of accelerated electrons in the external shock scenario.
-These studies also explored the role of the SSC process and concluded that both X-ray and GeV data are consistent with emission from the external forward shock.
-However, the studies reveals no distinct preference between a uniform interstellar medium (ISM) or a wind-like environment.
+Their results show that the broadband data can be explained by either a synchrotron-only model or an SSC scenario, with both interpretations remaining compatible with the observed spectra.
+Moreover, the previous studies were carried out before the discoveries of the afterglow emission without TeV detection, which further supports the presence of SSC.
+The studies reveals no distinct preference between a uniform interstellar medium (ISM) or a wind-like environment.
 Moreover, both works were limited by incomplete broadband spectral coverage, especially at hard X-ray ($>$ 10\,keV).

-Differently from previous study, we performed a systematic time-resolved spectral analysis of multiwavelength early afterglow (up to 10,000 seconds after the burst) including X-ray data from the XRT and GeV data from LAT between August 2008 and 2024.
-By combining data from the X-ray and GeV energy ranges, we compare the simultaneous "energy-fluxes"~\footnote{In the rest of the paper, we denote the energy-flux by flux, when not mentioned otherwise.} and spectral indices.
-We also included hard X-ray data from the Swift Burst Alert Telescope (BAT; 15–150~keV) in order to expand the spectra up to 150\,keV when available and search for potential peak that can be constrained.
+Differently from previous studies, we performed a systematic time-resolved spectral analysis of multiwavelength early afterglow (up to 10,000 seconds after the burst) including X-ray data from the XRT and GeV data from LAT between August 2008 and 2024.
+By combining data from the X-ray and GeV energy ranges, we compare the simultaneous energy-fluxes \footnote{In the rest of the paper, we denote the energy-flux by flux, when not mentioned otherwise.} (erg cm$^{-2}$ s$^{-1}$) and spectral indices.
+We also included hard X-ray data from the Swift Burst Alert Telescope (BAT; 15–150~keV) when available in order to expand the spectra up to 150\,keV and constrain potential spectral peaks.